ELEANOR MARCH

-QFT reading group
+(pt)QFT reading group

 A provisional schedule of topics and readings for the current term is below (subject to change).
 There is some expectation to do some of the reading in advance, but the aim of this group is to develop (collective) understanding - so if you just want to focus on one item/sub-topic or get stuck on something, that's totally fine and you'll probably be helping the rest of us out!
 Everyone is welcome to suggest topics, readings, or to present if they would like - get in touch with me or James.
-A list of topic suggestions for future terms is at the bottom of this page.
+A provisional schedule of topics for future terms is at the bottom of this page.

 Trinity term 2025